johannlussange/biyolo/README.md

 Both of these results are then combined and post-processed in several functions of main.py to reconstruct all of the roof planes of the entire urban area of the raster image in 3D.

-The fully trained weights of these two MASKR-CNN models (which take 230 x 230 raster images as input) are available here:
+The fully trained weights of these two MASKR-CNN models (which take 230 x 230 raster images as input) are available here below.

 For the 2D segmentation: